martinjlowm/ts-auto-mock-env/README.md

-This project supplies an executable script to generate runtime mocks (powered by [`ts-auto-mock`](https://github.com/Typescript-TDD/ts-auto-mock)) from TypeScript declarations as supplied from a `tsconfig.json` using the `types` option.
+This project supplies an executable script to generate runtime mocks (powered by [`ts-auto-mock`](https://github.com/Typescript-TDD/ts-auto-mock)) from TypeScript declarations as supplied in a `tsconfig.json`-file using the `types` option.
 This project may be used by,

 1. package maintainers to supply pre-generated mocks for a release,